TheTastyPi/just-a-platformer/lua-docs.md

 - `setSwitchState(id, value):void`: Set the switch state of an ID. `value` is boolean.

+- `moveCamera(x, y, ease):void`: Move the camera to be centered at the coordinate (x,y).
+1 in-game block translates to 50 x or y, similar to `setCoord`.
+If ease is true, the camera will ease to the target.

+- `refocusCamera(ease):void`: Refocuses the camera on the player after using `moveCamera`.
+If the camera is already focused on the player, nothing happens.
+If ease is true, the camera will ease to the player.

 - `getWidth():number`: Get the width of the level.

 - `getHeight():number`: Get the height of the level.